-For example, do you have heirs and is your primary concern to leave an inheritance or do you need some additional income to live now?
-Can your heirs help you if you would rather not tap into your equity to ensure that you can leave it to them?
+For example, do you have heirs, and is your primary concern to leave an inheritance, or do you need some additional income to live now?
+Can your heirs help you if you would instead not tap into your equity to ensure you can leave it to them?

 Can you afford future property charges?

 The reverse mortgage can be a last resort for some folks to stay out of foreclosure.
 However, if you still cannot afford the taxes, insurance, and maintenance on the home and live comfortably, then selling and downsizing might be a better alternative for you.

 It is a default on the loan if you do not keep your taxes and insurance on the property current, so by having the reverse mortgage, these would no longer be issues for you.
 A reverse mortgage is not the right choice for you.